Inconspicuous-Backup-Solutions-Dev-Team/Inconspicuous-Backup-Service/conf/README.md

 have your storages where the backups are written to.
 Time to tie it all together.
 To do so you create jobs.
 Job configuration files can to be found in "./conf/jobs".
-Within this directory you will find another "README.TXT" file, that explains the content of job configuration files in detail.
+Within this directory you will find another "README.md" file, that explains the content of job configuration files in detail.
 To sum it up a job simply says: "Write the backup from this host to this backup storage."